harveshvaran/ftp82_laptop/admin/SETUP.md

     * DEV, Integration and Staging instances
     * `CREATE DATABASE FTPXX;` -- XX from 01 to 10

+# Week #1 Day #1
+  * Go to https://github.com/orgs/HexaInnovLab/people, and click "Invite Member" and add them to the FTPnn team.

 ----- To be reviewed ---------

 ## Setup Jira